This post contains affiliate links. See my disclosure policy here.

 Method

-1. Pour beer into a champagne glass.
+Add beer to a champagne glass.